Tanzu-Solutions-Engineering/tanzu-to-go-workshop/prereqs.md

 * **Mac/Linux**: [Homebrew](https://brew.sh/)
 * **Windows**: [Chocolatey](https://chocolatey.org/install)

+* Note: The standard installation of Chocolatey requires elevated permissions to install and run.
+A script `choco-nonadmin-install.ps1` has been included to provide a way to install and run the choco commands without admin priviledges.

 ### Carvel

 Carvel (https://carvel.dev/) is a set of open-source tools that greatly simplifies the task of configuring and deploying software to your Kubernetes cluster.
 We will be using the CLI tools **kapp**, **ytt**, and **vendir** for this workshop.